tbh-ai/SecureAgents/README.md

 result = healthcare_squad.deploy(guardrails=guardrails)

 print("Squad result:", result[:100] + "...")  # Print a preview of the result
-print("Results saved to the output directory")
+print("Results saved to the outputs/examples directory")
 ```

 ## Contributing

 Contributions are welcome!
+Please see the `CONTRIBUTING.md` file and follow these guidelines:

+1. **Code Organization**:
+   - Core package code goes in `tbh_secure_agents/`
+   - Tests go in `tests/`
+   - Examples go in `examples/`
+   - Documentation goes in `docs/`
+   - Utility scripts go in `scripts/`
+   - Generated outputs go in `outputs/` (not committed to repository)

+2. **Development Workflow**:
+   - Create a feature branch from `main`
+   - Write tests for new features
+   - Ensure all tests pass before submitting a pull request
+   - Update documentation as needed

+3. **Security Focus**:
+   - All contributions must maintain or enhance the security focus of the framework
+   - Follow security best practices in all code
+   - Document security implications of new features

-Please see the `CONTRIBUTING.md` file (to be created) and refer to the documentation in the `docs/` directory for project structure and goals.
+For more details, refer to the documentation in the `docs/` directory for project structure and goals.

 ## License